defiant00/whim-c/README.md

 * directly load common number opcodes
 * strings - flexible array members
 * support other key types for hash tables
-* string hash set (instead of table with nil values) for interning?
+* string hash set (instead of table with nil values) for interning
 * utf8
 * constant deduplication
-* op pop n
 * separate sized jumps
 * have exit jumps jump straight to the end instead of chaining
 * don't emit (nil and return) if the last line is already a return